dimagi/service-monitor/README.rst

 For SMS services, every minute, a task runs to see if the proper wait time has passed to send another ping request to the service and sends it accordingly.
 Or, if a request has already been sent and no valid response has been received, the task checks to see if the timeout interval has passed and sends a notification email accordingly.

 For HTTP services, the same task checks to see if the proper wait time has passed to send another ping request to the service and sends it accordingly.
 The timeout is processed as an Exception raised when trying to open the URL.

-To configure the two intervals mentioned above, set the following constants in localsettings.py:

- * SERVICE_MONITOR__PING_INTERVAL

-   This is the number of minutes to wait between sending requests to each service.

- * SERVICE_MONITOR__WAIT_TIME

-   This is the number of minutes to wait before considering an unresponsive service as being timed out, for both SMS and HTTP services.